AidinHamedi/Optimizer-Benchmark/docs/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+In particular, I’m looking for help improving and expanding the **web page**

-Please feel free to submit a pull request or open an issue.
+If you’d like to contribute, please feel free to submit a pull request or open an issue to discuss your ideas.

 ## 📚 References